fenago/deep-learning-for-nlp/Lab Guides/chapter_12/Lab_7.md

 12.7

-Load Stanford’s GloVe Embedding
+Load Stanford's GloVe Embedding

 Stanford researchers also have their own word embedding algorithm like Word2Vec called Global Vectors for Word Representation, or GloVe for short.
-I won’t get into the details of the differences between Word2Vec and GloVe here, but generally, NLP practitioners seem to prefer GloVe at the moment based on results.
+I won't get into the details of the differences between Word2Vec and GloVe here, but generally, NLP practitioners seem to prefer GloVe at the moment based on results.
 Like Word2Vec, the GloVe researchers also provide pre-trained word vectors, in this case, a great selection to choose from.
 You can download the GloVe pre-trained word vectors and load

 12.7.
-Load Stanford’s GloVe Embedding
+Load Stanford's GloVe Embedding

 130